Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 The second step to becoming an investor is opening the correct investment account based on your investment objectives.
 Your investment goals should determine what type of account is right for your needs.

-I’m a DIY investor, but if you are overwhelmed and don’t know where to start, a wealth advisor can guide you through investing and asset allocation.
+I’m a DIY investor, but if you are overwhelmed and don’t know where to start, using a robo-advisor or financial advisor could be helpful.

-The most common investing accounts are a retirement account opened through an employer and a taxable brokerage.
+The most common investing accounts are retirement accounts opened through an employer and a taxable brokerage.

 Depending on your goals,